hdl/containers/doc/dev/Contributing.rst

   * Be careful with the order.
     If you add a new tool and include it in one of the multi-tool images, the package image needs to be built first.

-3. Create or update workflow(s).

-  * Find details at :ref:`Development:continous-integration:structure`.
+3. See :ref:`Development:continuous-integration:structure`.

-      * If necessary, update the :ghsrc:`images.yml <utils/pyHDLC/images.yml>` to override the defaults or :ghsrc:`jobs.yml <utils/pyHDLC/jobss.yml>` to define new job/task lists.
+  * If necessary, update :ghsrc:`images.yml <utils/pyHDLC/images.yml>` to override the defaults and/or
+    add a node to :ghsrc:`needs.dot <.github/needs.dot>` and update :ghsrc:`jobs.yml <utils/pyHDLC/jobs.yml>`
+    to define new job/task lists.

 4. Update the documentation.